ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 ### Detection Extracts

-OTN and its partner Nodes create Detection Extracts on a regular basis, every 4 months (Push months are February, June, and October) following a cross-Node coordinated detection matching event known as a Data Push.
+OTN and its partner Nodes create Detection Extracts on a regular basis, every 4 months (Push months are February, June, and October), following a cross-Node coordinated detection matching event known as a Data Push.
 These Detection Extract files contain only the detections for the year corresponding to the suffix on the file name.
 See the detailed [detection extract documentation](https://members.oceantrack.org/data/otn-detection-extract-documentation-matched-to-animals) for more information.

 If you are ever interested in learning more about what a project has detected, you are welcome to check out the content in the Detection Extracts.
 Reminder that you **can not share this information** without reviewing the [OTN Data Policy](https://members.oceantrack.org/data/policies) or contacting OTNDC staff for guidance.